 The new, $400 iPhone SE packs the iPhone 8's 12-megapixel, ƒ/1.8 single-lens camera, but also benefits from Cupertino's latest and greatest processor — the A13 Bionic — to kick its computational photography powers into high gear.

 The results simply speak for themselves.
-The Pixel 3a was once our benchmark in terms of flagship-caliber photography in a budget device, and to be fair, it still holds an advantage when shooting at night.
-But the new iPhone SE is every bit as capable a camera where it counts, as it benefits from many of Apple's sophisticated imaging techniques, like Smart HDR and Semantic Rendering.
+The Pixel 4a has an advantage when it comes to nighttime photography, as well as shallow depth-of-field portraits and digital zoom.
+That said, the iPhone SE is nearly as capable in many scenarios, as it benefits from many of Apple's sophisticated imaging techniques, like Smart HDR and Semantic Rendering.

 Read our full iPhone SE 2020 review.